cchandurkar/cchandurkar/README.md

 [![NPM](https://nodei.co/npm/json-schema-to-case-class.png)](https://nodei.co/npm/json-schema-to-case-class/)

 ### Occupation 👨🏼‍💻
-- I'm currently working at @stripe on a financial data.
+- I'm currently working at @stripe on a financial data warehouse.
+- [2016-2021] I was at McGraw-Hill Education working in Analytics and Reporting team.
-- Before that I was pursuing master's in Computer and Information Science at UMass Dartmouth and was a Research Assistant.
+- [2014-2016] I was pursuing master's in Computer and Information Science at UMass Dartmouth and was a Research Assistant.

 ### Contact 📫
 Get in touch.
 Drop me a line.